 Your chair is the most critical piece of the puzzle.
 You spend more time in it than you do in your car or on your couch.
 A standard kitchen chair offers zero lumbar support, which is crucial for the lower curve of your back.

-Look for adjustability above all else.
-You need to change the seat height so your feet rest flat on the floor.
-Your knees should be at a 90-degree angle.
+When shopping for a chair, look for adjustability above all else.
+You need to change the seat height so your feet rest flat on the floor, keeping your knees at a 90-degree angle.
 Armrests should be adjustable too, allowing your shoulders to relax without hiking up toward your ears.
 A reclining feature is also helpful because leaning back slightly takes pressure off your spinal discs.

 The Herman Miller Aeron is practically legendary in the office world.
-It uses a mesh material instead of foam, which keeps you cool by allowing air to circulate.
-The chair moves with you, providing support whether you lean forward to type or recline to think.
-It comes in three sizes (A, B, and C) to fit different body types perfectly.
-Yes, it is an investment, but it comes with a 12-year warranty, meaning you won't buy another chair for over a decade.
+It is an investment, but it comes with a 12-year warranty, meaning you won't need to buy another chair for over a decade.

 Not everyone wants to spend a fortune on a chair.
-The HON Ignition 2.0 offers excellent adjustability at a much lower price point.
-It features a breathable mesh back and adjustable lumbar support.
-The seat cushion moves forward and backward, which is great for people with longer or shorter legs.
-It proves you don't need to break the bank to save your back.
+The HON Ignition 2.0 proves you don't need to break the bank to save your back.

 Adjustable Standing Desks